 The rabies vaccine is mandated for pets under California law.
 Previous reports have occurred when bats or other wildlife entered the house and infected the pet.
 Rabies is 100% fatal in animals and humans.

 Choosing pet food can be difficult because of differing opinions, understanding labels, and often misleading marketing.
 It is best to pick a pet food that is tailored to your pet’s specific lifestyle (maintenance versus growth) and has gone through AAFCO food trials.

 If your pet is experiencing diarrhea, vomiting, or weight gain/loss on a specific food, it is best to ask your veterinarian if this is the best food for your pet.
 In addition, grain-free diets are not as important as one may think.
 The large majority of dogs with food allergies are allergic to proteins, not grain.
 The “grain-free” claim is mainly used for marketing purposes by food companies to entice pet owners to buy their product.
 In fact, when a food is grain-free then that means there is more starch in the diet, which can lead to obesity.

 We should bathe our dogs at least once a month depending on the breed and activities.
 There are certain skin conditions that may require more or less frequent bathing, so it is best to ask your veterinarian.
 Certain dogs also require regular grooming to keep them from getting matted hair.

 Pets should have regular check-ups at least once a year.
-In Senior animals we recommend every 6 month check-ups.
-Every year in a dogs’ life is equivalent to 7 years passing in a humans.
+In Senior animals, we recommend every 6-month check-ups.
+Every year in a dogs’ life is equivalent to 7 years passing in humans.
 Many things can change in a one-year period!